CooperRiis Board of Directors

 Chairman/Treasurer and Assistant Secretary

-Before retirement, Don’s business career included many senior management positions within the insurance industry, and co-founder and president of Resource Deployment, Inc, (RDI, Inc), a venture capital and consulting company in Dallas/Fort Worth, TX.
+Before retirement, Don’s business career included many senior management positions within the insurance industry.
+He was co-founder and president of Resource Deployment, Inc (RDI, Inc), a venture capital and consulting company in Dallas/Fort Worth, TX.

 Lisbeth Riis Cooper

 Lisbeth is the CooperRiis visionary and co-founder of CooperRiis with her husband, Don.
 She is also the CooperRiis Design Director and Photographer.